Moesif/example-mcp-servers/src/everything/README.md

 npm install --save moesif-nodejs
 ```

-In `streamableHttps.ts`, we added code below:
+In `streamableHttps.ts`, we added code below.
+Please replace the MOESIF_APPLICATION_ID with your the one in your Moesif Account.

 ```javascript
 const app = express();